Ibrahim Gambari

+He previously served as permanent representative of Nigeria to the United Nations from 1990 to 1999, and minister of external affairs from 1984 to 1985.

 Early life and education

 Ibrahim Agboola Gambari was born on 24 November 1944 in Ilorin, Kwara State to a Fulani ruling class family.
-His nephew Ibrahim Sulu Gambari is the Emir of Illorin.
+His nephew Ibrahim Sulu Gambari is the Emir of Ilorin.

 Gambari attended King's College, Lagos.
 He subsequently attended the London School of Economics where he obtained his B. Sc.
 (Economics) degree (1968) with specialisation in International Relations.
 He later obtained his M.A.
 (1970) and Ph.
 D. (1974) degrees from Columbia University, New York, United States in Political Science /International Relations.